kshardha/cicdnewman/README.md

 # 03 - automated api deployment with code pipeline

-On to our next baby step before automating postman in code pipeline.
+On to our next step before automating postman in code pipeline.
 Here we will show how to execute api gateway deployments using code pipeline.

-* go into cloud formation and delete the stack you used to create the initial API Gateway deployment.
+* go into cloud formation and delete the stack you used to create the initial API deployment - stack name should postman-newman-api-stack.

 * go into AWS Console --> Services --> Code Pipeline and click "Get Started"